timorshahtahib/docs/content/developers/overview/github-developer-program.md

 * Use the [Octocat or GitHub logo](https://github.com/logos) to identify that your product works with GitHub
 * Post a video or a blog on your website about your integration

-## Ready to join the GitHub Developer Program?</h3>

-Membership is open to individual developers and companies who have:

-* An integration in production or development using the GitHub API.
-* An email address where GitHub users can contact you for support.